Mother, goddess, sacrificial offering?

 Numerous snakes appear to writhe across the sculpture’s surface.
 In fact, snakes form her entire skirt, as well as her belt and even her head.
 Coatlicue’s name literally means Snakes-Her-Skirt, so her clothing helps identify her.
 Her snake belt ties at the waist to keep a skull “buckle” in place.
 Her upper torso is exposed, and we can just make out her breasts and rolls in her abdomen.
 The rolls indicate she is a mother.
 A sizable necklace formed of hands and hearts largely obscures her breasts.

-Two enormous snakes curl upwards from her neck to face one another.
+Two enormous snakes curl upwards from her neck to face one another (see the image below).
 Their bifurcated, or split, tongues curl downwards, and the resulting effect is that the snake heads and tongues appear to be a single, forward-facing serpent face.
 Snakes coming out of body parts, as we see here, was an Aztec convention for squirting blood.
 Coatlicue has in fact been decapitated, and her snaky head represents the blood squirting from her severed neck.
 Her arms are also formed of snake heads, suggesting she was dismembered there as well.

 You might read elsewhere that Coatlicue was decapitated by her daughter or beheaded when her son was born from her severed neck (the idea has been adopted in part to explain this monumental sculpture).
 However, the myth from which this story derives does not actually state that Coatlicue suffered this fate.
 For this reason, it is useful to review the myth—one of the most important for the Aztecs.